samboy/MaraDNS/README.md

 ## Supported OSes

-MaraDNS is built and runs on Ubuntu 22.04 as of late 2022.
+MaraDNS is built and runs on Ubuntu 26.04 as of mid 2026.
+I also test it in cygwin and Alpine Linux (both Alpine 14 and Alpine 24).

-I currently use Ubuntu 22.04 to develop MaraDNS, both Ubuntu 22.04 and Alpine Linux 3.14 to test that MaraDNS builds and passes all automated regressions, and a Windows XP virtual machine to make the Windows binaries.

 ### Please use systemd